thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/time-series-and-attributes/device-name-and-profile-topic-and-constant-json.md

 ```
 {:.copy-code}

-The broker available at `0.0.0.0:1884` and publishes data to the topic `sensor/Thermo-A/data` where `Thermo-A` is the device name: with the following JSON payload.
+The broker available at `0.0.0.0:1884` and publishes data to the topic `sensor/Thermo-A/data` where `Thermo-A` is the device name: with the following JSON payload:

 ```json
 {